rizvanua/ionic2-threejs/README.md

 $ ionic start myApp
 ```

-More info on this can be found on the Ionic [Getting Started](http://ionicframework.com/docs/v2/getting-started/) page.
+More info on this can be found on the Ionic.